The Ruy Lopez: Complete Guide for Club Players (1200-2000)

 White's plans

-- Nb1-d2-f1-g3 maneuver: reroute the queen's knight to attack Black's kingside.
+- Nb1-d2-f1-g3 manoeuvre: reroute the queen's knight to attack Black's kingside.
 Slow but devastating.

 - d4 break: after c3 preparation.
 Opens the center when Black is uncoordinated.